-Extraction Oil and Gas sent this statement regarding the plan Friday evening:
+Extraction Oil and Gas sent a statement regarding the plan Friday night.

 "Our Broomfield Redevelopment Plan will result in removal and reclamation of legacy oil and gas wells scattered throughout the community and consolidating all of them to only four locations, which were approved by the Broomfield City Council by a unanimous vote after public input and participation from the broader community.

 We carefully chose those four locations to be as far as possible from residential housing, as well as to be compatible with surrounding development.
 Each of the four locations are less than a few hundred feet from the Northwest Parkway, where thousands of vehicles travel each day.
 We have also carefully planned to install over three acres with professionally design landscaping, at each site before commencing activities to address visual impacts of these operations.
 The landscaping will involve rolling berms covered with natural grasses and trees inspired by Colorado’s flowing landscapes and vistas.